Robison family murders: Robison family

 Richard Carl Robison was born in Wayne County, Michigan, in November 1925.
 He had met his fiancée, Shirley Fulton, in the mid-1940s while both attended college.
 The couple wed in 1947 and had four children: Richard Jr. (b.
 1948); Gary (b.
 1951); Randall (b.
 1955); and Susan (b.
 1960).

 Robison had founded and operated a small advertisement agency named R. C. Robison & Associates in the mid-1950s.
-The firm strategized advertisement campaigns for businesses with the Detroit region; he also worked as a commercial artist, executive and publisher for Impresario magazine, which focused on cultural issues such as the arts, theatricals and music and was also based within his one-story Southfield office.
+The firm strategized advertisement campaigns for businesses within the Detroit region; he also worked as a commercial artist, executive and publisher for Impresario magazine, which focused on cultural issues such as the arts, theatricals and music and was also based within his one-story Southfield office.
 The markedly wealthy family owned a private Learjet, and lived in the affluent Detroit suburb of Lathrup Village.
-(Note: An October 1967 insurance analysis of the two firms managed by Richard Robison placed a combined value of the two firms at over $600,000 (the equivalent of at least $5,660,000 as of 2025).)
+(Note: An October 1967 insurance analysis of the two firms managed by Richard Robison placed a combined value of the two firms at over $600,000 (the equivalent of at least $5,820,000 as of 2026).)

 By 1968, Richard Jr. attended Eastern Michigan University, Gary was a student at Southfield-Lathrup High School, Randall was a middle school student, and Susan—described as a "pony mad" child—a first grade student.
 The family regularly attended church services, and neither parent drank, smoked or gambled.